mitdbg/datascienceclass/lab_6/README.md

 2. `spice_file_map`: the second input is a 2D numpy array map which informs you about how long it will take to fetch the data for the Spice field.
     - if `spice_value_map[i,j] == 2` it means that Spice field's data is stored on S3 (remote storage) which incurs a penalty of 100ms to fetch.
     - if `spice_value_map[i,j] == 1` it means that Spice field's data is stored in Ray's Object Store, which typically takes <10ms to fetch.
-    - (Minor detail: in reality, every Spice field is stored in Ray's Object Store, but we simulate the extra time it takes to read from S3 by adding a 100ms penalty when fetching data for Spice fields that are "stored on S3.")
+    - (Minor detail: in reality, every Spice field is stored in Ray's Object Store, but we simulate the extra time it takes to read from S3 by sleeping for 100ms when fetching data for Spice fields that are "stored on S3.")
 3. `order_map`: the third input is a dictionary mapping Spice field locations `(i,j)` to the order in which your Fedaykin Actors must call `_destroy_spice_field()` in order to fully destroy a Spice field.
     - For example, `order_map[(i,j)]` might look like any one of:
         - `array([2])`
         - `array([3,1,4])`
         - `array([4,3,1,2])`
+        - etc.
     - The array specifies (left-to-right) the order in which your Fedaykin Actors must call `_destroy_spice_field()` to actually destroy the field
     - For example, if `order_map[(i,j)]` == `array([3,1,4])`, then in order to destroy the Spice field at location `(i,j)`:
         - first, `Fedaykin3` must move to `(i,j)` and execute `_destroy_spice_field()`